-We aim to fund the experienced and internationally recognised researcher with the potential to make a significant contribution to research in the technical and natural sciences at a Danish research institution.
+We wish to support the experienced and internationally recognised researcher who has the potential to make a significant contribution to research in the technical and natural sciences at a Danish research institution.

 Who can apply?